ABC Landline’s “Quilt of Memories” was a very special exhibit at the Quilt & Craft Spectacular 2021!

 364 individual squares, created by sewers, knitters, embroiderers, felters and more from around Australia contributed to make this massive celebratory quilt to commemorate ABC Landline’s 30th birthday

-In March this year, Landline celebrated 30 years on air with a special program highlighting the stories and characters of their past 3 decades.
+In March 2021, Landline celebrated 30 years on air with a special program highlighting the stories and characters of their past 3 decades.
 They invited their audience to help contribute to this milestone year by asking the sewers, knitters, embroiderers and felters of Australia to help create a Landline quilt.

 The theme was simple: Life on the Land.
 It takes time to muster the inspiration and then turn ideas into a neat square.
 Slowly at first, but then a tide of submissions began arriving daily – sewn, knit, crocheted, embroidered, felted, even feathered, each fabric square captured a memory, a story in a 15cm square.